packetpipe/afk/README.md

 ```
 You have access to the `afk` command-line tool for contacting the developer when they're away.

-IMPORTANT: Always use $'...' quoting syntax to avoid shell escaping issues:
-  afk --whatsapp --msg $'Your message here!'
-  afk --whatsapp --msg $'Don\'t forget the apostrophe escaping!'

-Usage:
+Usage (always use double quotes for messages):
-- afk --whatsapp --msg $'Your question' - Send WhatsApp message and wait for reply
+- afk --whatsapp --msg "Your question" - Send WhatsApp message and wait for reply
-- afk --sms --msg $'Your message' - Send SMS and wait for reply
+- afk --sms --msg "Your message" - Send SMS and wait for reply
 - Add --no-wait to send without waiting for a response
 - Add --no-hint with --no-wait to skip '[No reply expected]' suffix (saves SMS chars)
 - Add --timeout 30m to set custom timeout (default: 1 hour)